Course overview

 - Strategic Entrepreneurship

-- SMEs and Family Firms
+- Start-ups, SMEs and Family Firms

 - Opportunity Recognition and Exploitation